gobbledygook88/workshop/README.md

 #### 🌻 Ideas

+* Pagination of game results API; [HAL](https://stateless.group/hal_specification.html)
 * Scaling an API with docker via performance benchmarking
-* Deploying the application on Kubernetes
+* Deploying the application on a cloud provider with infrastructure as code
-* Going serverless
+* Going serverless (as opposed to using docker)
+* Adding authentication
+* Configuring and securing the network stack
+* Websockets for 2-player notifications
+* REST vs GraphQL